About the course

 At the school interview candidates will be asked to deliver a lesson/part of a lesson to a class on a topic provided in advance and will be observed as they teach.
 Candidates may be asked to observe part of a lesson and discuss what they observed at interview.

-Candidates will also get a school tour and be given the opportunity to ask questions of students and school staff.
+Candidates will also get a tour of the school and be given the opportunity to ask questions of students and school staff.

 How school placements work